yoyongxuan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The given Student ID is invalid.
+The list is empty.
     * 1a1.
 CadetHQ shows an error message.

-      Use case resumes at step 1.
+      Use case ends.

 * 1b.
-The given Student ID is not in the list.
+The student ID is invalid.
     * 1b1.
 CadetHQ shows an error message.
+    * 1b2.
+User makes request again with updated index.

+      Steps 1b1 - 1b2 repeat until the index is valid.

-      Use case resumes at step 1.
+      Use case resumes from step 1.

 * 1c.
-Details missing in input.
+The given Student ID is not in the list.
     * 1c1.
 CadetHQ shows an error message.
+    * 1c2.
+User makes the request again with updated Student ID.

+      Steps 1c1 - 1c2 repeat until the Student ID is one found in the list.

       Use case resumes at step 1.

 * 1d.
-Details are not in an acceptable format.
+Details missing in input.
     * 1d1.
 CadetHQ shows an error message.
+    * 1d2.
+User makes request again with updated information.

+      Steps 1d1 - 1d2 repeat until there are no missing details.

       Use case resumes at step 1.

+* 1e.
+Details are not in an acceptable format.
+    * 1e1.
+CadetHQ shows an error message.
+    * 1e2.
+User makes request again with updated format.

+      Steps 1e1 - 1e2 repeat until formatting is acceptable.

+      Use case resumes at step 1.

 ___

-**Use case: Record a student's attendance via list index**
+**Use case: UC12 - Record a student's attendance via list index**

 **MSS**

-1. User requests to <u>list students</u>
-2. User requests to record attendance of a specific student in the list, inputting tutorial number
+1. User requests to record attendance of a specific student in the list, inputting tutorial number
-3. CadetHQ inverts student's attendance
+2. CadetHQ inverts student's attendance
-4. CadetHQ displays student's attendance
+3. CadetHQ displays student's attendance

     Use case ends.